On This Page:

 How Many People Will Get Pancreatic Cancer?

-Pancreatic cancer is the eighth most commonly diagnosed cancer in women and the 11th most commonly diagnosed in men in the U.S.
+Pancreatic cancer is the ninth most commonly diagnosed cancer in women and the 10th most commonly diagnosed in men in the U.S.

 Types of Pancreatic Cancer